Kate Frykberg Consultant and supporter of philanthropy in Aotearoa NZ

 Statutory Trusts: These are grant-giving organisations which are set up via various acts of parliament and/or are administered by government agencies.
 Aotearoa NZ is unusual internationally in that we have a significant number of statutory trusts, which are in turn responsible for a significant portion of philanthropic funding.
 They include:

-Community Trusts: like Foundation North, Rata Foundation and Wellington Community Trust.
+Community Trusts: like Foundation North, Rata Foundation and Wellington Community Fund.
 These trusts were set up when the regional Savings Banks were sold in the 1980s and 1990s.
 The proceeds of these sales were invested, and the annual income generated is given as grants to communities, with each Community Trust focusing on the region in which their Trust bank operated.
 Here are twelve community trusts operating across Aotearoa.

 Energy Trusts: like Rotorua Energy Charitable Trust, TECT.
 These trusts were set up in the 1990s, when the electricity supply authorities (e.g., local power boards) were restructured.
 There are 24 Energy Trusts in Aotearoa, although some support their communities through energy rebates rather than grants.
 Like Community Trusts, they also operate on a regional basis.